 In the end, the decision comes down to what the monthly mortgage payment is and whether you can comfortably afford it.

-What Does It Mean To Refinance To A 15-Year Mortgage?
+What Are The Benefits Of Refinancing To A 15-Year Mortgage?

 Refinancing replaces your old mortgage with a new one that comes with different features.
 Those new features could include a different interest rate, payment schedule or loan terms.
 Your new mortgage pays off the old one and still uses your home as collateral.